top of page

 Water, as needed

-To make the mandi, rinse out 2 cups rice in water quickly.
+To make the mandi, rinse out 2 cups of rice in water quickly.
 Add 2 cups water and gently rub the rice between your fingers for a few minutes.
 Let the water sit for 15 minutes.
-The cloudy water, with the rice starch is the mandi.
+The cloudy water, with the rice starch, is the mandi.
 A quick way of making mandi is to dissolve the rice flour in the water, add a few tablespoons of water to the flour and stir well to get a smooth paste.
 Gently add more water till completely dissolved and there are no lumps.
 But we are sticking with the original recipe, as this dish is served with rice.

 Serve in deep bowls with rice on the side.